HelioAnalytics/EPSCOR_Hackweek/README.md

 This series of tutorials is part of the 2022 EPSCOR Hack Week (<a href="https://www.nasawvepscor.org/hack-week/">https://www.nasawvepscor.org/hack-week/</a>) held June 12-17, 2022 on the West Virginia University campus in Morgantown, WV.

-These tutorials are made possible through the support of the NASA GSFC Advanced Software Technology Group.
+These tutorials are made possible through the support of the NASA GSFC Advanced Software Technology Group and the Center for HelioAnalytics.

 To start, you can take the <a href="https://forms.gle/PTV6xFCA21NYkqfp9">Python Assessment Test</a>